michaeltelford/wgit/README.md

 ### Tooling

-Wgit uses the [`toys`](https://github.com/dazuma/toys) gem (instead of Rake) for task invocation.
+Wgit uses the [toys](https://github.com/dazuma/toys) gem (instead of Rake) for task invocation.
 Always run `toys` as `bundle exec toys`.
-For a full list of available tasks a.k.a. tools, run `toys --tools`.
-You can search for a tool using `toys -s tool_name`.
+For a full list of available tasks a.k.a. tools, run `bundle exec toys --tools`.
+You can search for a tool using `bundle exec toys -s tool_name`.
 The most commonly used tools are listed below...

-Run `toys db` to see a list of database related tools, enabling you to run a Mongo DB instance locally using Docker.
-Run `toys test` to execute the tests.
+Run `bundle exec toys db` to see a list of database related tools, enabling you to run a Mongo DB instance locally using Docker.
+Run `bundle exec toys test` to execute the tests.

-To generate code documentation locally, run `toys yardoc`.
-To browse the docs in a browser run `toys yardoc --serve`.
+To generate code documentation locally, run `bundle exec toys yardoc`.
+To browse the docs in a browser run `bundle exec toys yardoc --serve`.
 You can also use the `yri` command line tool e.g. `yri Wgit::Crawler#crawl_site` etc.

-To install this gem onto your local machine, run `toys install` and follow the prompt.
+To install this gem onto your local machine, run `bundle exec toys install` and follow the prompt.

 ### Console

-You can run `toys console` for an interactive shell using the `./bin/wgit` executable.
-The `toys setup` task will have created an `.env` and `.wgit.rb` file which get loaded by the executable.
+You can run `bundle exec toys console` for an interactive shell using the `./bin/wgit` executable.
+The `bundle exec toys setup` task will have created an `.env` and `.wgit.rb` file which get loaded by the executable.
 You can use the contents of this [gist](https://gist.github.com/michaeltelford/b90d5e062da383be503ca2c3a16e9164) to turn the executable into a development console.
 It defines some useful functions, fixtures and connects to the database etc. Don't forget to set the `WGIT_CONNECTION_STRING` in the `.env` file.